Skill-and-Luck-Coefficients/tournament_simulations/README.md

 ## **Logs**

-By default, everything is logged to `src/logs/`.
+By default, everything is logged to `tournament_simulations_logs.log` located in whatever your current working directory is.
 Severity level can be changed in `src/logs/logs.py`.
+By default it is `logging.WARNING`.

 ## **Licensing**
 ---